Shopping in Aruba

-Oranjestad, Aruba Shopping
+Aruba Shopping in Downtown Oranjestad

 If you are serious about shopping in Aruba, then take the trip to downtown Oranjestad.
 As the capital of Aruba, shopping in Oranjestad is top notch.

 If you arrive by cruise ship, you will have no problem finding the shopping district as L.G.
 Smith Boulevard runs right through it.
 The shopping area is also only a few minutes walk from the sea port.
-And if you are staying in a hotel further from downtown, then you can make your way there by taxi, bus or rental car.
+If you are staying in a hotel further from downtown, then you can make your way there by taxi, bus or rental car.
 There is suitable parking, but do expect a little traffic as Oranjestad does get busy.

 In addition to the main shopping areas of downtown there is a large Flea Market that takes place on cruise ship arrival days, just across from the cruise port (as well as further down the street along the marina) - a perfect start to your island shopping experience!

 Do you need a break from walking?
 Hop on the free trolley (streetcar) which starts at the cruise port and heads down the main street downtown area.
 See the details here